KabbAmine/vCoolor.vim/README.md

 To Bram Moolenaar for creating the best piece of software in the world :D

-To Jonathan Warner [jaxbot](https://github.com/jaxbot) for his contribution.
+To Jonathan Warner alias [jaxbot](https://github.com/jaxbot) for his contribution.

 To you if you're using vCoolor.